 All applicants will be considered for merit-based awards; no additional application is necessary.
 If a student has received a merit award, the Admissions Office will notify the recipient at the time of admission.

 The scholarship award amount will vary based on the discretion of the Admissions Committee.
-Awards range from $1,000-$20,000.
+Awards range from $1,000-$10,000, with an average of $4,000 per student.
 Awards are not cash payments.
 Award recipients will not receive a check or any form of direct payment.
 Award values only apply toward tuition in the MS in Health Communication program at Northwestern.
 The award value is applied against the recipient’s tuition balance upon enrollment.
 Award amounts are split evenly over four academic quarters.
 Admits who are Northwestern employees may specify how they would like their award distributed.

 Students are encouraged to research various fellowship opportunities available to graduate students through Northwestern University’s Fellowship Office.